November 2024 Field Report – Ensuring Food Security and Climate Resilience in a Time of Change

 To address this challenge, for the coming year we plan to build a simple, yet practical, fish production area in the Matsés territory centrally located that will provide fish fry of three different species in appropriate quantities to supply all the communities.
 When people think of a fish laboratory they might imagine an elaborate building filled with stainless steel contraptions and enormous tanks.
 This is not requisite or appropriate to remote and resource-constrained settings.
 In reality the most important element of fish production is having sufficient pond area for each species and to segregate different age fish.

 The first step of this project will be building six ponds, two for each of the species.
 Acaté has identified an ideal site centrally located near the banks of Javari River to build the ponds and the breeding facility.
 This location, centrally located to all three river systems of the Matsés territory, will make it easier to bring the concrete for the slab, the fiberglass tanks, and the pipes from Iquitos.
 These ponds will include many of the same features as the over 30 ponds built in the course of the project such as protected areas for the fish to hide from avian predators and associated tree plantings to provide the right amount of shade.
-The work of building ponds has already started
+The work of building ponds has already started!

 food security climate resiliency